Bits Through Deterministic Relay Cascades with Half-Duplex Constraint: Extension to other Networks

 \subsection{Wireless Trees}

 Consider, for instance, the tree structured network depicted in Fig.~\ref{Fig:Wireless_Tree}.
 The root (node~$1$) wants to multicast information to all leaves (nodes $2$ to $8$) via four half-duplex constrained relays.
-We assume noise-free bit pipes (i.~e. $q=1$) and broadcast behavior at nodes with more than one outgoing arrow.
-The multicast capacity is limited by the capacity of the longest path in the tree which goes from node $1$ to node $7$ or $8$.
-Hence, the multicast capacity in the considered example is equal to the capacity of a cascade containing two intermediate relay nodes, i.~e. $C_2(1)=0.7324$ bit per use (see Table~\ref{Tab:Numerical_C}).
+We assume noise-free bit pipes (i.e. $q=1$) and broadcast behavior at nodes with more than one outgoing arrow.
+The multicast capacity is limited by the capacity of the longest path in the tree which goes from node $1$ to nodes $7$ and $8$.
+Hence, the multicast capacity in the considered example is equal to the capacity of a cascade containing two intermediate relay nodes, which is $C_2(1)=0.7324$~b/u (see Table~\ref{Tab:Numerical_C}).